ElizabethSyrU/Lead_pipes_indiana/README.md

         set tl_2017_us_county layer styling to the value 'med_income' using pretty breaks this map exported as 'med_income_pct_lead_sl.png' shows the median income and the percent of service lines that contain lead
-5 analyze_counties.py; inputs: lsl_county.csv, census_data.csv
+5 analyze_counties.py; inputs: lsl_county.csv, census_data.csv; output: several scatter plots
+    showing the relationship between the number of pipes containing lead per county, the percent of pipes containing lead per county, and the number of pipes containing lead per capita (see script for more information)

+File organization:
+    Analysis: contains all scripts and .csv files
+    downloaded_data: contains all of the data downloaded for the project except for data collected through the census API
+    Charts: contains all maps and scatterplots
+    QGIS: contains all geographic information from QGIS analysis and QGIS project

 Results:
-The number of lead pipes in a county correlates with the level poverty in the county and the relationship is likely not linear (take that into account if running a regression)
+    The number of lead pipes in a county, the percent of pipes containing lead, and the number of lead pipes per capita appear to correlate with the level poverty in the county

 Further analysis:

-More granular data (challenge, utilities given as latitude and longitude make it difficult to determine the extent )
+    Use more granular data to see if correlation holds (challenge, utilities given as latitude and longitude which makes it difficult to determine the extent of the water system or how many people each utility serves)

-ownership of pipes

-confidence in record or estimate